Punta Arenas to Ushuaia Bus

 This 14-hour bus trip was worth it if for no other reason than to see the well-oiled machine of La Frontera cook fifty individual lunches, and settle as many checks in at least five different languages, in thirty minutes flat.

 So what if the exchange rate may not have been the most current.
-The hamburguesa and papas fritas were good, and get this - the rich, homemade hot chocolatta I ordered was insanely delicious!
+The hamburguesa and papas fritas were good, and get this - this rich, homemade hot chocolatta I ordered was insanely delicious and still stands out in my mind among all the delicious food in chile!

 Perfect when you're out on the cold frontier.